Watermarking Graph Neural Networks via Explanations for Ownership Protection: Experiments

 \subsubsection{Effectiveness and Uniqueness}

 Embedding \textit{effectiveness} can be measured by the alignment of the binarized explanations with the watermark pattern $\wmk$ at indices $\idxwmk$; this metric can be used by the owner to confirm that $\wmk$ was effectively embedded in $f$ during training.
 Since the entries of ${\bf w}$ are $1$s and $-1$s, we simply count the average number of watermarked indices at which a binarized explanation matches $\wmk$: Watermarking \textit{uniqueness} is measured by the MI $p$-value for the binarized explanations of the $\numsub$ watermarked subgraphs, as defined by Equation (\ref{ownership_test}).
-A low $p$-value indicates the MI is statistically unlikely to be seen in explanations of randomly selected subgraphs. \textit{This metric is more important than watermark alignment}; if the watermarked subgraphs yield a uniquely large MI, it is sufficient, even if alignment is under 100\%.
+A low $p$-value indicates the MI is statistically unlikely to be seen in explanations of randomly selected subgraphs. \textit{If the watermarked subgraphs yield a uniquely large MI, it is sufficient, even if alignment is under 100\%.}

 Table \ref{results_table} shows results under default settings, averaged over five trials with distinct random seeds and watermark patterns.
-The key result is the MI $p$-value, which is below 0.001 for all $\numsub>2$, even when watermark alignment is below 100\%; this shows \textit{uniqueness} of the ownership claim, meaning the embedding was sufficiently \textit{effective}.
-Accuracy is high across datasets and models, with minimal impact from watermarking.
+The MI $p$-value is below 0.001 for all $\numsub>2$ ; this shows \textit{uniqueness} of the ownership claim, meaning the embedding was sufficiently \textit{effective}.